MudasirBasharat/Project_Attendence/README.md

 The project includes a Docker repository where the project image is pushed.

+### Cloning the Project

+If you want to clone the project from GitHub, please follow these steps:

+1. Make sure you have Composer installed on your system.
+2. Clone the project repository using the `git clone` command.
+3. Navigate to the project directory.
+4. Rename the `.env.example` file to `.env`.
+5. Run `composer install` to install the project dependencies.

-Please refer to the installation instructions in the repository for details on setting up the Attendance Management Service.
+Please refer to the installation instructions in the repository for further details on setting up the Attendance Management Service.

 ---